-The topographical survey was undertaken by Daniel Ellsworth.
-The excavation and sea-cliff section recording was carried out by Daniel Ellsworth and Matthew Town, with advice from Christine Howard-Davis.
-Environmental analysis was by Elizabeth Huckerby.
-This assessment has been compiled by Matthew Town, Christine Howard-Davis and Elizabeth Huckerby; the drawings were produced by Daniel Ellsworth and John Griffiths.
+The topographical survey was undertaken by Daniel Elsworth; the excavation and sea-cliff section recording was carried out by Daniel Elsworth and Matthew Town, with advice from Christine Howard-Davis; environmental analysis was by Elizabeth Huckerby.
+This assessment has been compiled by Matthew Town, Christine Howard-Davis and Elizabeth Huckerby; the drawings were produced by Daniel Elsworth and John Griffiths.
+Appendix 1 was written by Peter Marshall, lately of English Heritage, Elizabeth Huckerby and Gordon Cook of SUERC.
 The report was edited by Jamie Quartermaine and Rachel Newman; the project was managed by Jamie Quartermaine.